 EDUCATION & TRAINING

 Long Island Center for Tourette provides training and education to healthcare professionals, researchers, schools and employers on Tourette syndrome, Tic and related disorders.
 The center also help educate patients, families and the general public on these conditions.
 The Center works in partnership with the Long Island chapter of the Tourette Association of America and its Youth & Adult Ambassadors to provide classroom educational programs to primary and secondary schools throughout the region.
 The Center provides training and clinical experiences for a range of healthcare providers including residents, fellows, medical students, nursing and physician assistant students at Zucker School of Medicine and Hofstra Northwell.

 ADVOCACY & AWARENESS

-Long Island Center for Tourette works with the National and the Long Island Tourette Association to improve awareness and advocate for TS in local communities and nationally.
+Long Island Center for Tourette works with Tourette Association of America, Long Island Chapter to improve awareness and advocate for TS in local communities and nationally.

 Clinical services are available at 1615 Northern Blvd. in Manhasset and at different campuses at Northwell Health System including: